dickinson-comp491-fall2023/comp491-fa2023-web/resources/index.md

 # Detailed schedule

+## Class 11, Tuesday 10/3/2023

+Informal discussion of monopolistic practices and antitrust cases in the technology industry.
+No preparation is required.

+## Class 10, Friday 9/29/2023

+Lab day: Please hold team meetings, make a start on HW5, and/or progress [capstone milestones](../hw/milestones.html).

 ## Class 9, Tuesday 9/26/2023

 * The project rankings submitted in HW4 are available on the separate